Consensys/verax-documentation/developer-guides/for-attestation-issuers/create-a-portal.md

 ## Creating a Portal

-In order to create a portal, you must first deploy a contract which inherits the [`AbstractPortal`](https://github.com/Consensys/linea-attestation-registry/blob/cd8f14463d5e96718b021bb3f66a9467e7c0ea3a/src/interface/AbstractPortal.sol) abstract contract.
+To create a portal, you must first deploy a contract that inherits the [`AbstractPortal`](https://github.com/Consensys/linea-attestation-registry/blob/cd8f14463d5e96718b021bb3f66a9467e7c0ea3a/src/interface/AbstractPortal.sol) abstract contract.
 This portal contract is where you create attestations in the registry.
 You have full control over the logic in this contract, so long as it inherits the base `AbstractPortal` contract.
-The function that you will call in order to issue an attestation is:
+The function that you will call to issue an attestation is:

 ```solidity
 function attest(